StefanoMarchesin/Scientific-Computing/task1/HowTo: Installing Docker on Windows & Running an AlmaLinux 9 Container.md

 ## Install Docker on Windows
 1 Download Docker Desktop
   - Go to the Docker Desktop for Windows page.
-  - Click Download for Windows (WSL 2).
+  - Click Download for Windows. (images/Download_Docker.png)
   - Once downloaded, run the installer.

 2 Install and Configure